 How Gaps Affect Various Stock Market Order Types

-When the price gaps, what order types you use is very important.
+BECAUSE prices gap, what order types you use is very important.
 Since we can’t know when all gaps will occur, we should always consider what types of orders we are using in case there is a gap.
 Many gaps occur on earnings announcements.
 I don’t hold trades through earnings announcements, I exit before.
 But I will place trades after the earnings announcement has been released.

 Buy Stop Limit Orders